-- 1. Place the ATV on a level surface. - 2.
-If the engine was running, wait a sufficient period for the oil to settle and cool. - 3.
-Place an oil pan under the engine to collect the used oil. - 4.
-Remove the engine oil drain bolt 1 and drain the oil from the engine. - 5.
-Place a new sealing washer on the engine oil drain bolt, then tighten the drain bolt to the specified torque (25N•m).
+- 3. Place an oil pan under the engine to collect the used oil. - 4.
+Remove the engine oil drain bolt 1 and drain the oil from the crankcase. - 5.
+Remove the crankcase sump cover fasteners 2 and filter cover 3. - 6.
+Remove the crankcase sump filter, wash it in solvent, dry it, and reinstall with the cover and fasteners.
+Tighten the fasteners to 7.3 ft-lb.
+(10 N•m). - 7.
+Place a new sealing washer on the engine oil drain bolt, then assemble and tighten the drain bolt to 22 ft-lb.
+(30 N•m).

-Oil filter replacement
+Oil filter cartridge replacement